CoreWebb/CoreWebb/README.md

 ## 🧠 What I'm Working On

-- Starting a dropshipping brand and a web dev team
 - Getting into freelancing, marketing, and design
 - Learning every day and stacking skills